damccull/freetimeprogrammer/content/blog/5_run-a-full-signum-node/index.md

 ```

 5. Press `ctrl-x` then `y` to close and save the file.
-6. Type `curl -L -o ~/Signum/brs.properties https://raw.githubusercontent.com/burst-apps-team/Signum/v3.0/conf/brs-default.properties` to download the Signum Node 3.0.0 default config file to your computer.
-7. Type `docker-compose up -d` to launch the Signum Node software.
+6. Type `docker-compose up -d` to launch the Signum Node software.
-8. You may now browse to "localhost:8125" and log into either the Phoenix or Classic wallets.
+7. You may now browse to "localhost:8125" and log into either the Phoenix or Classic wallets.

 Congratulations, you've installed and started the Signum Reference Software, running headless under Docker.
 The node will function fully as is but there is an opportunity to earn a few free Signums per day from the NDS-A. See the next section on how.

 You'll need to shut down the Signum Node and restart it if you make configuration changes in the brs.properties file.
 You can do that with `docker-compose down` while in the Signum folder.

-# Network Distribution Strengthen-Award (NDS-A)
+# Signum Network Association Awards (SNA)
-Back in December, 2018, an organization called the Burst Marketing Fund started giving out payments to all full node operators who met specific requirements.
-It's still going on and will net you a couple free Signums per day just for operating a full node, which is what you set up earlier.
+Back in December, 2018, an organization called the Signum Network Association (formerly known as the Burst Marketing Fund) started giving out payments to all full node operators who met specific requirements.
+It's still going on and will net you a couple free Signa per day just for operating a full node, which is what you set up earlier.
 Might as well get paid for it.

-<div class="note">Note: Signum, at the time of this writing, has a very low price.
-So low that the NDS-A reward will not be worth any real money at this time.
-Don't count on making a profit from this anytime soon.</div>
+<note>Note: Signum, at the time of this writing, has a very low price.
+So low that the SNA reward will not be worth any real money at this time.
+Don't count on making a profit from this anytime soon.</note>

-To start earning the NDS-A, you need to ensure a few things are set up properly.
+To start earning the SNA, you need to ensure a few things are set up properly.

 1. You need the latest version of the Signum Node.
 You just downloaded and set this up so you should be fine there.
 2. You need to make a few changes in your configuration file.